villares/villares.github.io/sketch-mail/programacao-lingua-estrangeira.md

 - To learn a second foreign language can often be easier than to learn the first one.
 Some languages are more useful in specific contexts, for a certain specialty, and even in a language you know, you need to learn special vocabulary for a domain.

-- Allen Downey in **Think Python** compares and contrasts [formal and natural languges](http://greenteapress.com/thinkpython2/html/thinkpython2002.html#sec11)
+- Allen Downey in **Think Python** compares and contrasts [formal and natural languages](http://greenteapress.com/thinkpython2/html/thinkpython2002.html#sec11)

-- Patricia Oakim highlighted a gem by Casey Reas, quoting Alan Kay on "software literacy" for artists: [Code the language of our time](http://90.146.8.18/en/archives/festival_archive/festival_catalogs/festival_artikel.asp?iProjectID=12322).
+- Patricia Oakim highlighted a gem by Casey Reas, as he quotes Alan Kay on what it means for an artist to be "software literate": [Code the language of our time](http://90.146.8.18/en/archives/festival_archive/festival_catalogs/festival_artikel.asp?iProjectID=12322).

 - And I'd like to end with this great video of Mark Guzdial: [21st Century Literacy includes Computing for Everyone](http://youtu.be/mGc6clf_Wt4).
 </i>